 What are some strategies to reduce Teacher Talking Time?

-- Organize pair work activities so student talk to each other and the interaction in the classroom doesn’t have to be between learner and teacher.
+Organize pair work activities so student talk to each other and the interaction in the classroom doesn’t have to be between learner and teacher.

 Sometimes we mistake silence as a sign of inactivity.
-Tolerate silence and give students enough time to reply.
+Tolerate silence and give students enough time to reply and prepare for activities.

 Reciprocal Teaching to Reduce Teacher Talking Time